prwhite/philibs/readme.md

 ### Really missing:

 * Parallelism/thread safety strategy.
 This is evolving now though, largely based on C++11 mechanisms and thread pools used by everything that does I/O.
-* A ton of other things
+* A ton of other things.

 ### Short-term feature goals: